spotify/scio/README.md

 # Getting Started

 First install the [Google Cloud SDK](https://cloud.google.com/sdk/) and create a [Google Cloud Storage](https://cloud.google.com/storage/) bucket for your project, e.g. `gs://my-bucket`.
+Make sure it's in the same region as the BigQuery datasets you want to access and where you want Dataflow to launch workers on GCE.

 Then clone this repository and publish artifacts locally.